texfaq/texfaq.github.io/FAQ-nohyph.md

 ---
+title:  My words aren't being hyphenated
 section: How do I do&hellip;?
 subsection: Hyphenation
 date: 2014-06-10
 ---

-# My words aren't being hyphenated

 Let's assume you've selected the right TeX ''language''&nbsp;&mdash; as explained in [''how hyphenation works''](FAQ-hyphen.md),